wduquette/joe/mdbook/src/patterns.md

     }
 }

-// These two statements are equivalent var Thing{"id": i, "color": c} = Thing(123, "red");
-var Thing{#id: i,  #color: c}  = Thing(123, "red");
+var Thing(id: i, color: c) = Thing(123, "red");
 ```

-An instance pattern consists of the name of the desired type, followed by
+A named-field pattern consists of the name of the desired type, followed by
-a map pattern for its fields.
-For the pattern to match:
+field-name/pattern pairs in parentheses.

 - The named type must be the target value's type or one of its supertypes.
 - The value must have all of the specified fields.
-- The field patterns must match.
+- The field patterns must match the field values.

-Types are matched based on their names, i.e., in `var Thing{...} = thing;` the
+Types are matched based on their names, i.e., in `var Thing(...) = thing;` the
 type will match if `Joe.typeOf(thing).name() == "Thing"`, ***not*** if
 `Joe.typeOf(thing) == Thing`.
 In other words, there is no requirement that
 the matched type is in scope; it is enough that the value being matched